A Journey Through India - Palace & Fort Stays

 Special Departure - Diwali - India's Festival of LightsPassengers travelling on the 9th November 2020 departures will have the chance to celebrate Diwali, a major Hindu festival marked by family gatherings, and by decorative displays of candles and lamps shining from rooftops and doorsteps, in windows, and all around temple buildings.

-Special Departure - Holi - India's Festival of Colours and LovePassengers travelling on the 2nd March 2020 departures will be able to join the joyful crowds throwing coloured powder into the air in celebration of Krishna and the beginning of spring. *This offer applies to new bookings on selected air-inclusive holidays to destinations outside Europe, made between 10th and 31st August 2018 (inclusive), only.
-Prices shown when booking do not include the discount.
-The discount will be applied to your booking once the promo code (EARLYLH) has been entered and will be confirmed before purchase.
-This offer may not be used in conjunction with any other offer, is subject to availability and may be withdrawn at any time.
+Special Departure - Holi - India's Festival of Colours and LovePassengers travelling on the 2nd March 2020 departures will be able to join the joyful crowds throwing coloured powder into the air in celebration of Krishna and the beginning of spring. *This low deposit offer applies to new bookings made between 11th September and 31st October 2018 only.
+This offer applies to selected flight-inclusive holidays only.
 Exclusions apply.
-Back to top
+This offer is subject to availability and may be withdrawn at any time.